FrancescoCeliento/simplecssorg-theme-wordpress/README_EN.md

 It is written using the [Simple.css {}](https://simplecss.org) framework by [Kev Quirk](https://kevq.uk) to whom we give all credit for this project.

+## Demo
+I use it on my personal website, so if you want a demo just visit it: https://www.francescoceliento.com

 ## Features of Simple.css Theme Wordpress
 * No logo
 * No sidebar and therefore no widgets